About the Society

 Buildings, nevertheless, have been a matter of central concern and the Society succeeded in establishing the principle that York’s rich heritage of Georgian architecture was worthy of protection and sympathetic maintenance.
 While no major Georgian buildings in York are now threatened with demolition, the Society is necessarily vigilant about matters such as the potential loss of interiors and fittings, the threat posed by ill-considered development, and the negative impact of inappropriate street paving and signage.

-The Society organises a lively programme of summer visits to country houses and other Georgian buildings (for members and their guests), and an acclaimed series of winter lectures (open to all and free to members).
+The Society organises a programme of summer visits (for members and their guests), and an acclaimed series of winter lectures (open to all and free to members).
 The Society’s activities are recorded in an illustrated Annual Report distributed to members.